 Land Utilization is the part of the Center’s work that helps historically under-served families realize more economic benefit from their family land.

-Being part of that program, you will receive sustainable forestry education, technical assistance and resources to: 1) develop and implement forest management plans on your land; 2) connect you with markets for your wood products, and identify and navigate resources and programs available to you.
+If you participate in the SF program, the Center will help you: 1) better understand the value and potential value of your land; develop and implement forest management plans on your land; 2) connect you with markets for your wood products, and identify and navigate resources and programs available to you.

 How do you qualify to participate in the Sustainable Forestry Program?